Digital Nomad Tips: A Guide to Working While Traveling in 2026

 Local customs, LGBTQ+ inclusivity, and regional variations can influence your comfort and well-being.

-For instance, popular remote work destinations like Iceland, Uruguay, Spain, and Malta rank among the top 10 most LGBT-friendly countries in the 2025 Equaldex LGBT Equality Index and offer strong legal protections and social acceptance.
+For instance, popular remote work destinations such as Iceland, Uruguay, Spain, and Malta rank among the top 10 most LGBT-friendly countries in the 2025 Equaldex LGBT Equality Index, offering strong legal protections and social acceptance.

 By contrast, some nations may still hold conservative attitudes toward LGBTQ+ individuals, making it important to research social climates before moving.